12 TIPS FOR EATING VEGAN ON A BUDGET

 11. Don’t ignore frozen vegetables

 Vegetables that are flash-frozen retain a huge amount of their nutrients and are usually much cheaper than buying fresh.
-Frozen spinach is fantastic for curries; choose mixed veggies for a shepherd’s pie, there are some great stir-fry mixes available now too.
+Frozen spinach is fantastic for curries, mixed veggies for a shepherd’s pie, there are some great stir-fry mixes available now too..
 And, of course, no roast dinner would be complete without frozen peas!
 Another top tip for smoothie fans is to use frozen berries.
-You don’t have to worry about them going bad, they’re far cheaper, and they make your smoothies lovely and cool.
+You don’t have to worry about them going bad, they’re far cheaper, and they make your smoothies delicious and refreshing.

 vegan-shepherds-pie